JavaScriptDude/zfslib/README.md

 Python library for reading from ZFS Pools.
 Capable of reading, Pools, Datasets, Snapshots and Diffs.
 This library is still in the early phase of development.

-This code is based on code from [fs-tools by Rudd-O](https://github.com/Rudd-O/zfs-tools).
+This code is based on code from [zfs-tools by Rudd-O](https://github.com/Rudd-O/zfs-tools).

 Notable additions so far: